brylevkirill/notes/Reinforcement Learning.md

 ----
 #### Cross-Entropy Method (CEM)

-  no policy gradient estimation, evolutionary algorithm with selection buth without recombination and mutation
+  no policy gradient estimation, evolutionary algorithm with selection operator buth without recombination and mutation operators

   "If your policy has a small number of parameters (say 20), and sometimes even if it has a moderate number (say 2000), you might be better off using the Cross-Entropy Method than any of the fancy methods.
 It works like this:
   - Sample n sets of parameters from some prior that allows for closed-form updating, e.g. a multivariate Gaussian.